Updated Dec 2015

 Then those enemies who opposed the building of the city rose up against them, for they saw the great progress that was made in building the city wall.

-Then the Ammonite mocked that a small animal could bring down the walls being built.
+Then the Ammonites mocked, saying that a small animal could bring down the walls being built.

 4:3 Now Tobiah the Ammonite was by him, and he said, Even that which they build, if a fox go up, he shall even break down their stone wall.